 Biocides represent a diverse and highly specialised industry, with specialised and essential uses that provide enormous benefits to us, each day.

-The Biocides cluster consists of several member sector groups that deal with policy and technical issues around the BPR, follow up on the approval of certain active substances or address the importance of microbial control.
+The Biocides cluster consists of several member sector groups that deal with policy and technical issues around the BPR and address the importance of microbial control.